Chart Color Schemes

 Londonderry is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Londonderry's dwelling structure, as per the latest Census, consisted of 96.5% houses and 3.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-Sydney metro had 79.7% houses and 20.3% other dwellings.
+In comparison, Sydney metro had 79.7% houses and 20.3% other dwellings.
 Home ownership in Londonderry was at 37.5%, with mortgaged dwellings at 40.6% and rented ones at 21.8%.
-The median monthly mortgage repayment was $2,400, higher than Sydney metro's average of $2,167.
-The median weekly rent in Londonderry was $460, compared to Sydney metro's $400.
-Nationally, Londonderry's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,400, above Sydney metro's average of $2,167.
+The median weekly rent in Londonderry was $460, higher than Sydney metro's $400.
+Nationally, Londonderry's mortgage repayments were significantly higher at $2,400 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing